ParasArora123/2D-Histogram-Filter-Self-Driving-Car/README.md

 $ ./a.out
 ```
 ## Optimization
 C++ is known for its speed -- and thus should be optimized to work as fast as possible.
-Currently I am working on optimizing the histogram to run much faster and function a whole lot better.
+Currently I am working through optimizing the histogram to run much faster.